MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 Tasks that commonly require administrative privileges are application installs (like Microsoft 365 Applications), updating device drivers, and running certain Windows diagnostics.

-Endpoint Privilege Management supports your zero-trust journey by helping your organization achieve a broad user base running with least privilege, while allowing users to still run tasks allowed by your organization to remain productive.
+Endpoint Privilege Management supports your [Zero Trust](/security/zero-trust/zero-trust-overview) journey by helping your organization achieve a broad user base running with least privilege, while allowing users to still run tasks allowed by your organization to remain productive.
+For more information, see [Zero Trust with Microsoft Intune](../fundamentals/zero-trust-with-microsoft-intune.md)

 The following sections of this article discuss requirements to use EPM, provide a functional overview of how this capability works, and introduce important concepts for EPM.